What is happening in Kiewa-Tangambalanga?

 An area of crown land on the western side of the river and north of Kiewa East Road has been identified that would be suitable for a public reserve.
 The working group in June 2012 formed the Kiewa River Recreation Access Group (KRRAG) and have been investigating options with PAW for funding to establish this reserve as well as gain access.
 On 23 October 2012 a public meeting was held regarding this matter to update the community.
 Further support was pledged from Kiewa-Tangambalanga Lions Club.
 Meetings are planned for early 2013 to pursue access opportunities.

-The nearby town of Tallangatta publishes a fortnighly community paper called the Tallangatta Herald, published by students at the Tallangatta Secondary College, who gain qualifications for their involvement.
+The nearby town of Tallangatta publishes a fortnighly community paper called the Tallangatta Herald, compiled by students at the Tallangatta Secondary College, who gain qualifications for their involvement.
 Several of these students are from Kiewa-Tangambalanga, and these students with the local working group have formed a new paper for Kiewa-Tangambalanga called the Kiewa River Gazette.
-It is published monthly, comes as a suppliment in the Tallangatta Herald, and is distributed for free around the Tangambalanga district via the school bus network.
+It is published monthly, comes as a supplement in the Tallangatta Herald, and is distributed for free around the Tangambalanga district via the school bus network.
 The content and advertising are provided by locals, and the layout, design, editing and publishing is completed by the students.
 First issue hit the streets in August 2011 and residents are quickly taking interest and ownership of the new paper.
 Publication dates for 2013 can be viewed here.

 The surrounding districts of Sandy Creek and Kergunyah face challenges when communicating, as there is no single meeting place or publication that residents go to for information.
 It is hoped that residents in these surrounding communities will be able to make use of the KRG to help overcome some of these challenges.